 Chicago Blackhawks center Dylan Strome (17) scores against San Jose Sharks goaltender James Reimer, left, at the United Center in Chicago on Thu Apr 14, 2022 (AP News photo)

 By Mary Walsh

-The Sharks next play on Sunday in Las Vegas against the Golden Knights at 7:00 PM PT.
+The Sharks next play on Saturday in Dallas against the Stars at 5:00 PM PT.